Dev4thproduction/micro-drama/README.md

-Here is a professional `README.md` file tailored to your **Vertical Micro-Drama** project.
-You can place this in the root of your repository or use it as the main documentation.

----

 # 🎬 Vertical Micro-Drama Platform

 A full-stack streaming platform dedicated to short-form vertical dramas.
 Built with the **MERN stack** and **Next.js**, this application features a TikTok-style viewing experience, a freemium subscription model, and robust content management.